philippe-heitzmann/Business_Case_Study_HomeDepot_Lowes/README.md

 	1. Create one dummy variable for Home Depot and one dummy variable for Lowes that identifies whether or not the store is located in each county

 	```python
 	hdlo['HD_dummy'] = (hdlo['HDcount'] > 0) * 1
 	hdlo['Lo_dummy'] = (hdlo['Lcount'] > 0) * 1
 	```

 	1. Which store is present in more counties?

+		As can be seen from the below, Lowe's is present in 924 counties while Home Depot is present in 785 counties in the United States

 	```python
 	print('Lowe\'s stores are present in {} counties'.format(np.sum(hdlo.Lo_dummy)))